tschettervictor/bsd-apps/README.md

 Each application has a README file which explains some necessary steps before running the script.

+# Contributing

+Anyone is welcome to add additional apps to this repo.
+As long as the structure is readable, and the app works, I will add it.
+All I ask is that you try to follow the structure of other apps as much as possible.

 # Setup

 These scripts are designed to work inside any jail manager or FreeBSD host system.
 In order to get up and running, here are the necessary steps